Brunswick, Hove: Politics

-Brunswick is currently part of the local council's Brunswick & Adelaide ward which is represented by two Green councillors, Phélim Mac Cafferty and Hannah Clare.
-Phélim was first elected to the ward in May 2011 alongside former councillor Ollie Sykes, gaining it from the Liberal Democrats.
+Brunswick is currently part of the local council's Brunswick & Adelaide ward which is represented by Andrei Czolak of Labour and Ollie Sykes of the Green Party.
+Sykes previously represented the ward for eight years until he stepped down in 2019.
+In July 2024 he replaced Labour councillor Jilly Stevens, who stepped down due to ill health.

 Culture

 The Brunswick Festival takes place each year, centred on Brunswick Square.
 The Old Market, built in 1828 to serve Brunswick Town, was restored in 1999 and is used as a theatre.

 Listing designations

 Many of the buildings in the area are listed by Historic England.
 Some are listed at the highest grade, Grade I. These include the four components of Brunswick Terrace; Nos 1-6, Nos 7-19, Nos 20-32, and Nos 33-42; the East, and West sides of Brunswick Square, and the Church of St Andrew.